YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Lighting also matters.
 Flash, bathroom mirrors, wet hair, close phone angles, and overhead light can make the donor look emptier than it appears in daily life.
 Clinic result photos are often taken with controlled light and a flattering hair length, so comparing them with a panic photo at home is not fair.

-I prefer responsible photography.
-Dry hair, normal room light, the same distance, the same angles, and monthly comparison.
+The photo set matters for that reason.
+Use dry hair, normal room light, the same distance, the same angles, and monthly comparison.
 A useful photo should help the decision.
 It should not create more confusion.

 Send photos from the back, both sides, and slight angles.
 Keep the hair dry.
 Use consistent lighting.
 Do not press the camera against the scalp.
 Add the surgery date, graft number if you know it, medications, symptoms, and whether the appearance is improving or worsening.

-I usually avoid final donor judgment at one or two months unless there is an obvious medical problem or a very abnormal extraction pattern.
+I avoid final donor judgment at one or two months unless there is an obvious medical problem or a very abnormal extraction pattern.
 Many temporary donor changes are easier to interpret between three and six months, and the cosmetic impression can continue changing as the hair grows longer.

 If the donor remains visibly see through after the hair has grown, the conversation becomes more serious.
-At that point I would review the extraction pattern, preoperative donor density, graft number, punch size, scarring, and whether the patient had naturally weak donor hair before surgery.
+At that point I review the extraction pattern, preoperative donor density, graft number, punch size, scarring, and whether the patient had naturally weak donor hair before surgery.

-I prefer to be clear with patients.
 Support can help the scalp and existing hair in selected cases, but donor protection must happen during the first surgery.
 Prevention is much stronger than rescue.

 If you are worried about ingredients, the safer approach is to keep products simple and follow medical instructions.
 Harmful ingredients in hair products explains why the early healing scalp should not be treated like normal skin.

-What if the donor area was truly overharvested?
+If the donor area was truly overharvested

 If the donor area was truly overharvested, the discussion must be responsible.
 The goal is usually camouflage, blending, or damage limitation, not a perfect return to the original donor.